modonohoe/rock-paper-scissors/README.md

 #### **Color Scheme**

-The basic CSS colors: colours 'thistle', 'indigo' and 'papaywhite' were used to compliment the colors of the 'Rock, Paper, Scissors' images I sourced online:
+The basic CSS colors: 'thistle', 'indigo' and 'papaywhite' were used to compliment the colors of the 'Rock, Paper, Scissors' image (colors identified using [Adobe Color Image](https://color.adobe.com/create/image).)

 ![Colors](assets/images/documentation/color-scheme.jpg "Color scheme")